How to Winterize Lavender in 3 Simple Steps — Protect Your Blooms From Frost Now for an Aromatic Garden Next Year

 Different types of lavender have varied needs but one of the main things they have in common is their need for pruning.
 Tony affirms that it's definitely a good idea to cut back lavender before winter.
 He explains that pruning helps the plant maintain its shape and prevents it from becoming too leggy.

-He tells us that by cutting back spent flowers and excess foliage, you also reduce the risk of the plant becoming too heavy and susceptible to breaking under snow or frost.
+Cutting back spent flowers and excess foliage, also reduces the risk of the plant becoming too heavy and susceptible to breaking under snow or frost, he adds.

 Can You Prune Lavender in October?